Crazy Cat? Here’s Why Cats Hate Car Journeys

 3. It Senses Your Trepidation

 As you prepare your cat for its venture into the wild, your own sense of dread might be picked up on by your pet.
-With keen senses for emotion, your cat will know something is wrong and react negatively.
+With keen senses of emotion, your cat will know something is wrong and react negatively.

 In a situation where your pet already feels tense, it’s important that you act calmly.
-He or she will pick up on body language more than you may realise you’re showing, so the best way to reassure your pet is to approach the journey with an open mind, and try to put previous car disasters to the back of your mind.
+He or she will pick up on body language more than you may realise you’re showing, so the best way to reassure your pet is to approach the journey with an open mind and try to put previous car disasters to the back of your mind.

 4. The Dreaded Vet Association